Apply to vetted scholarship programs in one clickAdvertiser disclosure

 While joining a Greek organization can be a great experience, there are some other factors to be aware of if you’re thinking about pledging.
 Some students may be deterred by the cost, time commitment, or lifestyle associated with fraternities and sororities.
 Let’s talk about these potential downsides more in-depth.

 Going Greek isn’t cheap.
 Members pay regular chapter dues to support operations costs and the upkeep of community areas.
 These dues vary widely between schools and chapters, so it’s tough to know exactly how much to expect.
 However, it’s not uncommon for members to pay upwards of $1,000 per semester in chapter dues.
-On top of membership fees, there’s a variety of other costs associated with Greek life.
+On top of membership fees, there are a variety of other costs associated with Greek life.
 Members should expect to purchase attire and tickets for social events and pay fees associated with applying and becoming a new member.
-Although the cost of Greek life can quickly add up, some chapters offer scholarships to subsidize the cost of joining a fraternity or sorority.
+Although the cost of Greek life can quickly add up, many chapters offer scholarships to subsidize the cost of joining a fraternity or sorority.

 Related: How to save money in college

 Greek life is just as much of a time commitment as it is a financial one.
 If you choose to join a fraternity or sorority, you’ll go through a pledging process that will last 6 or more weeks.
 During this period, you’ll spend all your free time attending meetings, completing tasks, and learning the ins and outs of Greek life.
-Even once pledging is over, the organization will expected you to attend house meetings and chapter events throughout the year.
+Even once pledging is over, the organization will expect you to attend house meetings and chapter events throughout the year.

 Depending on how demanding your chapter is, being Greek is roughly the equivalent of adding a class or two to your schedule.
 Of course, this isn’t a bad thing if you’re ready to make that sort of time commitment.
 But if you’re already juggling an intense course load, extracurricular activities, and a part-time job, you may find it challenging to add Greek life to your plate.